 I am not going to sugarcoat it.
-These days, despite all the wonderful stuff happening in my career and personal life, I am far from a success in fitness.
+Despite all the wonderful stuff happening in my career and personal life, I am far from a success in fitness.
 I’m almost middle aged.
 And at five-foot-ten, weighing 215 lbs, my body mass index is a roughly 31!

 How I got to this point is both subtile and obvious.
 Subtle because gaining excessive weight has taken me ten years to achieve.
 Obvious because I got into the common habit of eating (and drinking) more and moving less.
-Looking back, it’s easy to see how an over abundance of bread, chips and salsa, french fries, donuts and alcohol led me to this point.
+Looking back, it’s easy to see how an overabundance of bread, chips and salsa, french fries, donuts and alcohol led me to this point.
 I also eat out frequently and that doesn’t help.
 On top of this, my stress levels are high and I don’t really sleep much at night.

 Suffice it to say, this is my wake up call.

 Because I want to live to at least 85 years old and still have youthful mobility (and be present for my wife and family), I figured NOW was a good enough time to change the way I eat, live and sleep.
 My goal in sharing this very personal journey is to help keep me motivated, while at the same time provide you with inspiration for your own life.
 Perhaps together we can both achieve some measure of fitness success.

 From Failure To Success In Fitness

 My fitness goal is to drop 45lbs of fat.
 That will put me square at 170 LBS, adjusting my body mass index to 24.4, which is right around the normal range.
 I’ll then fit into my shirts and feel better about myself.
 Instead of getting overly complex, I’m going to achieve these heath and productivity goals by replacing bad habits with good habits.